 encourage friendly, informal games

 on club nights (Tuesdays 7:30 onwards).
+NEW - Games can be rapidplay graded providing both players agree.
 Here's how it works.

-Each player starts with 30 minutes on the clock.
+Each player starts with 30 minutes or 25 mins plus 10 seconds a move, on the clock.
 If player A beats player B then A can be said to have taken B’s scalp.
 If A beats B twice he doesn't get two scalps.
 That would be greedy.
 But if, the following week, B beats A, not only does he win his scalp back but he can boast he has now won A's scalp.
 A player can win or lose several scalps - they're only virtual after all.

 We keep track of the number of games played and the number of scalps currently held.
 Those two numbers are multiplied together to give a points count.
 No scalps change hands (or heads) for a drawn game but players are rewarded with a bonus half point.
 The bonus is added to the 'plays' count.

 We are keen to encourage social chess at Hertford Chess Club so we reward players for playing (as well winning).
 The competition is very flexible: play as many, or as few, games as you like.
 Just come and play!
 Oh - make sure the result of your scalp games reaches Mike Humeniuk.

 Last season the always competitive Laskeys came out tops.
 Richard finished first, a late rally giving him 200 points and 8 scalps.
 Mark finished second on 162 points but with 9 scalps.
 In third place was the early leader, Alan, a long way behind on 75 points.

 Here's the new season leaderboard.